Kyriosity/use-dev/README+/decisions/README+/think_in_tasks/README.md

 ### Caching

 The most obvious and simplest to add technique.
-Only growing cache may concern but its size can be dramatically reduced when big parts are "hashed" and stored only once (floating window method to help).
+Only the growing cache may concern, but its size can be dramatically reduced when big parts are "hashed" and stored only once (floating window method to help).
 Along with easy-to-apply <samp>FIFO</samp>.

 ### Laziness (not of developers)